freeradical13/freeradical13.github.io/index.md

 The outer covering of the body is called the [integumentary system][] which includes the outer epidermis, hair, and nails.

+[Transport Epithelia][] are layers of cells that move solutes in different directions to help with osmoregulation.

 #### Connective Tissue

 [Connective tissues][] (or fibrous tissues) are found between other tissue types and provide various functions such as structural support.
 Connective tissues are made of fibers, a gel-like substance called [ground substance][], and various cells.
 The fibers include elastic fibers and collagen.
 [Elastic fibers][] are bundles of [Elastin][] and Microfibril proteins.
 [Collagen][] is a structural protein embedded in a network of [proteoglycans][] made of proteins and carbohydrates.